Cook Islands trust

 To set up a Cook Islands trust, you must (1) choose a trust company licensed in the Cook Islands, (2) complete a due diligence background check, (3) sign the trust agreement, and (4) fund the trust.
 You can open financial accounts in the name of the trust once the trust is established.

 Choosing the trustee is the most important step.
-The Cook Islands have laws that ensure that trust companies are licensed and insured by reputable insurance companies.
+The Cook Islands have laws that require trust companies to be licensed and insured by reputable insurers.

-There are several factors that influence the cost of setting up a Cook Islands trust.
-The most important ones are:
+The most important factors that influence the cost of setting up a Cook Islands trust are:

 History of Cook Islands Trusts

-The Cook Islands were the first jurisdiction that enacted favorable trust laws enabling U.S. residents to protect assets.
+The Cook Islands were the first jurisdiction to enact favorable trust laws enabling U.S. residents to protect assets.
 When the Cook Islands enacted the International Trusts Amendment Act of 1989, it became the premier offshore trust jurisdiction.

 Since then, other jurisdictions, such as Nevis, Belize, and the Bahamas, have enacted similar statutes.